K. Kavitha: Controversies

+Delhi liquor policy scam

 In 2023, Kavitha has been accused of being involved in the Delhi liquor scam.
 She has been questioned and investigated by Enforcement Directorate (ED) regarding her role in the scam.
 She was arrested by the ED on 15 March 2024 in connection with the liquor scam.

 On 26 March 2024, Kavitha was sent to judicial custody for 15 days in Tihar Jail.

 On 11 April 2024, she was again arrested by the CBI in Tihar Jail and was released on bail on 27 August 2024.

+On February 26, 2026, a Delhi court discharged Kavitha, along with Sisodia, Kejriwal and others, in this case, noting the accusations were not supported by sufficient material.
+While pronouncing the verdict, the Court said that the CBI chargesheet running into thousands of pages included material which did not support any of the witness statements.
+The Court said there were “misleading averments” in the chargesheet.

+CBI stated that crucial aspects of the case have not been considered by the court and moved to Delhi High Court challenging the discharge of Kejriwal, Sisodia and others.
+CBI has claimed that the excise policy was "manipulated" to facilitate some traders and the CBI was able to trace the money laundering.
+However, the trial court proceeded to discharge the accused without considering the collaborative material on record.
+It has claimed that this is a clear case of corruption, with meticulous evidence being collected by CBI.
+The Delhi High Court has issued notice on this plea.
+The High Court has also stayed the observations made by the trial court against CBI.